dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Domain/ReadMe.Domain.md

 Due to the fact that entity id is a record struct, we can use the '==' operator to compare ids.

 Ulid base EntityId allows the comparing two entities.
-Therefore, the IComparable intefrace is implemented for IEntityId.
+Therefore, the IComparable interface is implemented for IEntityId.
 Nevertheless, overriding the '<', '>', '>=', '<=' operator should be done both in the interface and for each concrete EntityId (for instance ProductId).

 ## Domain Event